 01 of 06

-Covered bridges are part of the romance and history of New England.
-If you want to see covered bridges during your visit to New England, you can't beat Vermont's Bennington County for its dense concentration of picturesque covered bridges.
+If you want to see covered bridges during your visit to New England, you can't beat Vermont's Bennington County for its dense concentration of these photogenic and historic landmarks.

-Bennington County is located in the southwest corner of the state, and visitors to the area can drive and see five historic covered bridges within several hours (allowing time to take photographs, of course).
-And if you want to spend a bit more time there, you'll find a range of accommodations in Bennington.
+Bennington County is located in the southwest corner of Vermont, and visitors to the area can drive and see five covered bridges within several hours (allowing time to take photographs, of course).
+You can choose from a range of accommodations in Bennington if you'd like to stay the night.

-These directions to will lead you to all five covered bridges on one drive through Vermont's Bennington County:
+These directions to will lead you to all five covered bridges on a drive through Vermont's Bennington County:

 - From Bennington, Vermont, follow Route 7 North to a left on Northside Drive, which becomes Route 67A West.
 Watch for a left turn onto Silk Road, where you'll discover Silk Bridge.